endurtech/wpfrom-email/README.md

 * Emails are not going out?
   * If you check the "Enable" box, you must provide a senders email address.
 Otherwise no emails are sent.
 * How do I improve email delivery?
-  * Be sure to use a real/existing email address on your server.
+  * Be sure to use a real/existing email address from your domain.